Tower of London,Beefeater,beefeater tower of london

 The chapel at the Tower of London is accessible only by being part of the Beefeater tour.
 As we entered, John asked us to sit and be respectful before he told us its history.
 The church still holds religious services as it has for centuries.

-As the story goes, Queen Victoria’s decision to restore the chapel led to discovering many headless corpses beneath the floor on which we were seated.
+As the story goes, Queen Victoria’s decision to restore the chapel led to the discovery of many headless corpses beneath the floor on which we were seated.
 I must admit that I had a few unpleasant scenarios that crossed my mind as I tried to picture the discovery.
 The remains have since been respectfully reburied behind a marble slab, but that didn’t stop the little hairs on the back of my neck from standing up.

 The outside wall of the tower complex